volkanburakcoskun/rps/README.md

 # rps

-#Rock Paper Scissors Game
-#Easy to use.
+Rock Paper Scissors Game.Easy to use.